ptwiddle/MAS341-Graph-Theory/_lecturenotes/lecture3.md

 Since $$i<k$$, the new walk is strictly shorter.
 Since the length of a walk is finite, if we continue this process we'll eventually get a path $$\square$$

+Next time, we will prove the following two lemmas:

 Lemma
 ===